carpentries-incubator/SDC-BIDS-dMRI/episodes/preprocessing.md

 and <code>antsApplyTransform</code>.
 We will begin by registering the diffusion b=0 s/mm^2 volume to get the appropriate transforms to align the two images.
-We will then apply the inverse transformation to the T1w volume such that it is aligned to the diffusion volume
+We will then apply the inverse transformation to the T1w volume such that it is aligned to the diffusion volume.

 Here, we will constrain <code>antsRegistrationSyNQuick.sh</code> to perform a rigid and affine transformation (we will explain why in the final step).
 There